camunda/camunda/docs/src/appendix/gateway-health-probes.md

 Settings for gateway started health indicator:
 * `management.health.gatewayStarted.enabled=true` - enables (default) or disables this health indicator

+### Gateway Responsive

+Settings for gateway repsonsiveness health indicator:
+* `management.health.gateway-responsive.enabled=true` - enables (default) or disables this health indicator
+* `management.health.gateway-responsive.requestTimeout=500ms` - defines the timeout for the request; if the test completes before the timeout, the health status is _UP_, otherwise it is _DOWN_

 ### Gateway Cluster Awareness ###